Photograph the Moon – A Complete Guide to Moon Photography

 Remote trig and cable release

-Cable Release or Remote Trigger (optional)
+Cable Release or Remote Trigger (Optional)

-• Set the camera to its Aperture Priority mode.
+• Set the camera to Aperture Priority

-• Turn on Touch Screen Shooting mode.
+• Enable Touch Screen Shooting

 in focus photograph of the moon